LMCTeam8/LMCTeam8.github.io/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+## Example Youtube Embedding
+{% include youtubePlayer.html id="yqKKhWFLx2M" %}

+## Notes by Jinu
+1. I locked master branch
+2. I still need to figure out how to allow local development, but I'm sure we can figure it out.
+3. If we want to change the basic layout, check out the [original repo](https://github.com/pages-themes/minimal)

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for